mona-jena/Toy-Block-Factory-Web-App/README.md

 # Instructions:

-1. Clone the repo to your local machine: https://github.com/monajena27/Toy-Block-Factory.git
+1. Clone this repo to your local machine: https://github.com/monajena27/Toy-Block-Factory.git

 2. Navigate to the ToyBlockFactoryConsole folder.